Constraints on horizonless objects after the EHT observation of Sagittarius A*: Constraining ultra-compact horizonless objects

+It is then useful to introduce different phenomenological coefficients that parametrize the physical processes taking place during the interaction between photons and the surface~\cite{Carballo2018}.
+Photons can be elastically reflected, absorbed and re-emitted as thermal radiation, or absorbed by the bulk degrees of freedom of the object.
+We can define dimensionless coefficients associated with these three channels, defined as the ratio of the energy that goes into each channel with respect to the total incident energy, thus having $\Gamma$ (elastic channel), $\tilde{\Gamma}$ (inelastic or thermal channel), and $\kappa$ (absorption).
+We will assume that the bulk of the central object is optically thick, which translates into the sum rule $\Gamma+\tilde{\Gamma}+\kappa=1$.

 To date, the most stringent constraints on the viability of such quasi-black hole (horizon\-less) solutions come from information about the average amount of infalling matter per unit time impinging on the closest supermassive black hole candidate, i.e.~our own galactic supermassive black hole Sgr A$^*$.
 Both upper bounds~\cite{Broderick:2005,Broderick:2009ph,EventHorizonTelescopeVI} and lower bounds~\cite{Carballo-Rubio:2018vin} on the size of a hypothetical surface have been reported, which leaves some parameter space for viable horizonless configurations~\cite{Carballo2018}.
 Lower and upper bounds stem from different arguments and are thus conceptually independent from each other (in particular, lower bounds do not depend on the luminosity of the surface, and are therefore not changed by considerations regarding absorption).
-In this short paper we focus on critically assessing the upper-bound constraints reported in~\cite{EventHorizonTelescopeVI}.
+Upper-bound constraints rely on the existence of inelastic processes (thermal emission), and are therefore meaningful if and only if $\tilde{\Gamma}\neq 0$.
+In~\cite{EventHorizonTelescopeVI}, the Event Horizon Telescope collaboration has reported upper-bound constraints (\emph{Sec.
+4.1 - Thermalizing Surface}), focusing on situations in which $\Gamma=0$ and $\tilde{\Gamma}=1$, thus ignoring absorption completely.\footnote{For completeness, let us mention that~\cite{EventHorizonTelescopeVI} contains a discussion (\emph{Sec.
+4.2 - Reflecting Surface}) of simulated images for specific models in which the opposite situation is realized, that is, only elastic reflection plays a role.
+The discussion of these images explicitly includes absorption, thus covering situations in which $\tilde{\Gamma}=0$ and $0\leq \Gamma\leq 1$.} In this short paper we focus on critically assessing these upper-bound constraints.
+We will thus focus on the inelastic (thermal) channel, considering for simplicity that $\Gamma=0$, but considering explicitly the role of absorption through the relation $\tilde{\Gamma}=1-\kappa$.